taegorov/reading-notes/read02.md

 - A command is usually the first thing you type
 - command `echo` displays a system variable
+- You can navigate and edit previous commands using the arrow keys

 #### Basic Navigation